 Dr Rebecca Rowe

-I graduated from Otago Medical School in 1996 and completed the diploma course at the London School of Hygiene and Tropical Medicine in 2003.
+I graduated from Otago Medical School in 1996 and whilst living in London I completed diplomas in Tropical Medicine and family planning.
 This study extended my interest in HIV and sexual health particularly amongst the adolescent population.
 It enabled me to gain rich experience in these areas both in the UK and New Zealand.

 I am married with two children one now at college and one still at primary school.
 When not working I enjoy outdoor adventures with family and friends, potting ( hand throwing mainly), gardening (I have a love of dahlias especially), travel, reading, the arts and all things creative.